GenericMappingTools/gmt/doc_classic/rst/source/grdimage.rst

 :doc:`grdgradient` and, optionally, modified by :doc:`grdmath` or :doc:`grdhisteq`.
 A third alternative is available when GMT is build with GDAL support.
 Pass *img* which can be an image file (geo-referenced or not).
-In this case the images can opetionally be illuminated with the file provided via the **-I** option.
+In this case the images can optionally be illuminated with the file provided via the **-I** option.
 Here, if image has no coordinates then those of the intensity file will be used.